-- 1. acknowledges that it conducts its teaching, research, and other activities in the context of a richly diverse society; - 2. recognizes that the attainment of excellence in pursuit of its mission is furthered by the contribution made by persons reflecting this rich diversity; - 3. acts within its purview to prevent or remedy discrimination or harassment on the basis of race, gender, sexual orientation, age, disability, ancestry, place of origin, colour, ethnic origin, citizenship, creed, marital status, family status, receipt of public assistance, or record of offence; - 4. acts conscientiously in keeping with its own policies and existing legislation related to human rights, such as its Code of Behaviour on Academic Matters, Code of Student Conduct, - 5.
-Policies and Procedures: Sexual Harassment, Sexual Violence, and the Human Rights Code of the Province of Ontario.
+- 1. acknowledges that it conducts its teaching, research, and other activities in the context of a richly diverse society; - 2. recognizes that the attainment of excellence in pursuit of its mission is furthered by the contribution made by persons reflecting this rich diversity; - acts within its purview to prevent or remedy discrimination or harassment on the basis of race, gender, sexual orientation, age, disability, ancestry, place of origin, colour, ethnic origin, citizenship, creed, marital status, family status, receipt of public assistance, or record of offence; - 4. acts conscientiously in keeping with its own policies and existing legislation related to human rights, such as its Code of Behaviour on Academic Matters, Code of Student Conduct, Policy on Sexual Harassment and Sexual Violence, and the Ontario Human Rights Code.